chelseaparlett/CPSC230ParlettPelleriti/Assignments/HW3.md

 gets 50 or more total points.
 When the game ends, print out a congratulations to whoever won (computer or human).

 ## Human's Turn
-When it is the human’s turn the program should print out "HUMAN'S TURN" and then clearly show the current score of both players.
+When it is the human’s turn the program should print out "HUMAN'S TURN-----------------------------------------" and then clearly show the current score of both players.

 Ask the human to input “r” for roll and “h” for hold.
 (Hint: use the input function).
 For each roll they make, print out "You Rolled a " and what they rolled.

+Remember, if they roll a 1, then the turn is lost and no points from this round are added to the human's total.
+And Print out a message telling them they lost their points.

 IF the human wins on their turn the computer should NOT get a turn after that.
 ## Computer's Turn
-When it is the computer’s turn, you should print out "COMPUTER'S TURN" and then clearly show the current score of both players.
+When it is the computer’s turn, you should print out "COMPUTER'S TURN-----------------------------------------" and then clearly show the current score of both players.

 You need not to ask the computer to roll or hold.
 Simply keep rolling until the computer has earned 20 or more points and then hold.
-Remember, if the computer rolls a 1 at any time during it's turn then the turn is lost and no points are added to the computer's total score.
+Remember, if the computer rolls a 1 at any time during it's turn then the turn is lost and no points from this round are added to the computer's total score.
+And Print out a message telling them they lost their points.

 For each roll they make, print out "You Rolled a " and what they rolled.
 <br>